Choosing Courses for General Education Requirements

 You can learn more about the differences between these four options on the COLLEGE website.
 Note that ESF, ITALIC, and SLE usually require students to apply the summer before their first year.

-Students who fulfill the requirement through COLLEGE or THINK courses are pre-assigned to a particular quarter in which they will take that course.
+Students who fulfill the requirement through COLLEGE courses are pre-assigned to two (2) particular quarters in which they will take those courses.
 You may choose from a selection of courses being offered that quarter.
-The COLLEGE website has further information about how to view or request to change your COLLEGE or THINK assignment.
+The COLLEGE website has further information about how to view or request to change your COLLEGE assignment.

 Choosing PWR Courses